 Besides genetics, other factors that can contribute to arthritis include major injuries at or around the joint.
-“Breaking a bone or a ligament injury will increase the risk of developing arthritis,” Wallace said.
+Breaking a bone or a ligament injury may increase the risk of developing arthritis.

-Gentle stretching, yoga and tai chi may also improve flexibility and reduce stiffness and pain.
-Options for pain include acetaminophen or an anti-inflammatory pain reliever such as ibuprofren.
-If those don’t work, the next steps would be corticosteroid injections to reduce inflammation and pain.
-“Beyond that, you are looking at joint replacement,” Wallace said.
+If acetaminophen or anti-inflammatory pain relievers don’t work, the next steps would be considering injectable therapies such as corticosteroid injections, viscosupplementation injections or platelet rich plasma (PRP) injections to reduce inflammation and pain.
+Beyond that, you are looking at joint replacement.

 Sara Wallace, MD